f321x/lightningpicturebot/README.md

 * requests
 * python-dotenv

-The dalle2.py file is a modified from ezzcodeezzlife/dalle2-in-python
+The dalle2.py file is a modified version of the ezzcodeezzlife/dalle2-in-python module

 Functions:
 * multiple AIs